m7a/lp-gmusicradio/README-draft.md

       I agree with the the separation concerns and like to add that in my opinion, music file contents should basically never be changed after being recorded from the CD as to avoid accidentially re-encoding them which may incur a loss of quality.
-I also agree that this data should be kept closely to the files as to allow sharing this data between multiple devices and playback applications.
+Additionally, these files can be large (tens of megabytes) and should not be re-written on a whim because this needlessly loads the incremental backup software.
+I agree that this metadata should be kept closely to the files as to allow sharing this data between multiple devices and playback applications.
    There seems to be a proprietary extension to the M3U playlist format that puts rating information into the _playlist_.
 This does not really sound convincing, either, but seems to be the closest thing to an existing external